-As a result, all full time incoming students (new, transfer, international and exchange) are required to meet certain health requirements in order to enroll at the College and participate in intercollegiate sports.
+As a result, all full-time incoming students (first-year, transfer, international, and exchange) are required to meet certain health requirements in order to enroll at the College and participate in intercollegiate sports.

 Uploading the records does not make you compliant.
 Once you have uploaded all the health records, a staff member will review the uploaded documents and you will receive an email informing you if you are compliant or missing any items.

 If you have any questions about the student portal, please call the Student Health & Wellness Center at 562.464.4548.

 Athletes must complete all the items listed above for non-athletes and complete page 5 of the Health History specific to athletes.

 The physical examination must be performed by an MD, DO, PA or NP.
 Physical exams completed by chiropractors or naturopathic doctors will NOT be accepted.

 Students will need to upload proof of their physical examination, vaccinations, and other forms in the Student Health Portal.
 Students should make a copy of the completed Physical Examination Form and Health History Record as they will need to provide proof of these documents on the day the student checks in for their sport.